-“If the breast tenderness occurs in a pattern and affects the breast tissue equally on both sides, then it’s usually nothing to worry about,” Dr. Grabenstetter says.
-“That type of pain usually resolves by itself after two or three menstrual cycles.”
+“If the breast tenderness occurs in a pattern and affects the breast tissue equally on both sides, then it’s usually less worrisome,” Dr. Grabenstetter says.

-Pain from elsewhere.
+- Pain from elsewhere.
 Sometimes breast pain doesn’t have anything to do with your breasts.
-Pain you feel in your breasts may actually originate in your chest wall or pectoral muscles.
+The pain you feel in your breasts may actually originate in your chest wall or pectoral muscles.
 Or you may feel nerve pain from a problem in your spine in your breasts.

 Dr. Grabenstetter offers five tips for easing cyclical breast pain:

 - Get a professional fitting for a new bra.
 Bras that don’t fit well can cause pain by squeezing breast tissue or providing inadequate support.
 Keep in mind that your breasts change over time — so a bra that fits well at one time may not fit anymore.